papsti/macpan-workshop/video-resources.md

 4. [Introduction to the Pipe Operator](https://www.youtube.com/watch?v=Stt3qEuIeso&list=PL9qLtkRkGWLeh9UNptt_734t0u1zXz5wy&index=6&pp=iAQB)

+### Useful Workshop Preparation Exercises (not required)

-These videos give you the background to do the following exercises.
+The above videos give you the background to do the following exercises.
 It would be great if you did some of these before the workshop, but it is not required.

 | <img src="images/exercise.svg" width="120" />                                                                                       |
 |:------------------------------------------------------------------------------------------------------------------------------------|